James Hardie Siding Review: Is it Worth it?

-Considering fiber cement for your siding project?
-Here’s why we chose it for our old house, and the cost we are paying for the project.
+Considering James Harde or fiber cement for your siding project?
+Here’s why we chose it for our old house, what we paid, and an update about what I think after living with it for 2 years.

 One of the things I love most about my house is that it’s old.
 It has charm, detail and craftsmanship that you just don’t get in a lot of the newer houses today.
 But one of the things I also dislike most about my house is that it’s old.
 I feel like every year we have a project to tackle that’s required to simply keep the house standing, and these projects have to be prioritized over the fun projects like installing a patio and bathroom remodels … (i.e. why I ended up “renovating” our primary bathroom with paint last year).

-This year’s project?
-Our house needs new siding.
-The paint is peeling, and it’s at the point where it’s not worth it to re-paint the old stuff.
+Our 2024 project?
+Our house needed new siding.
+The paint was peeling, and it was at the point where it wasn’t worth it to re-paint the old stuff.
 Trust me, I wanted to paint it.
 I tried to get quotes for re-painting it, and instead I got a lot of side-eyes and head shakes and “you can do it, but you’ll be wasting your money”-s.

 Essentially, we were told that if we painted the siding, we’d have to just keep re-painting it every 5 years, at about $15,000 a paint job, because the paint will just keep peeling off.

 Fiber cement also looks a lot more like real cedar siding than something like vinyl siding.
-It has a wood-look texture, and comes in different exposures, or widths, so we can match the look of the cedar.
+It has a wood-look texture, and comes in different exposures, or widths, to match the look of the cedar.
 This was important to me because I love the look of our house, and I didn’t want to alter its character or charm.

-We are going with James Hardie siding, because we’d heard good things about the brand, and there are a lot of James Hardie contractors in our area.
-But, there are other options, too, like Nichiha or WeatherSide.
+There are a bunch of options for fiber cement siding, like Nichiha or WeatherSide.
+We went h James Hardie siding, because we’d heard good things about the brand, and there are a lot of James Hardie contractors in our area.

 Now, as confident as I am that we made the right choice with fiber cement siding, there are still some drawbacks.